 In each film we get to know the dancers not just for their physicality, but also their choices, curiosities, and response to the world and people around them.
 Using their surroundings as a playground, the resulting footage provides us with a glimpse of the individual’s movement identity as unique to them as a fingerprint.
 It's the dance we all do in our heads while walking down the street listening to music on our headphones brought to life.

-All films are shot on an iPhone6 with natural light in a duet between dancer and videographer.
+The entire shoot is improvised.
+The dancer selects a location that inspires them or that they have a personal connection to and upon arriving in the space the day of filming, a starting and ending point are agreed upon and the dancer and videographer improvise together for roughly 5 minutes capturing the entire journey in one shot and one take.
+All films are shot on an iPhone with natural light in a duet between dancer and videographer.
 Moving often times in silence, the dancers respond to their own rhythms and music is selected and added afterwards.

 Pedestrian Wanderlust Behind the Scenes: The Making of